Healthy Homes Assessment Kilbirnie

 Insulation Kilbirnie

-Ceiling and underfloor insulation is required to all rental homes since July 1, 2019.
-All landlords and property managers must make sure that the insulation meets the new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.
+Ceiling and underfloor insulation is mandatory in all rental houses since July 1, 2019.
+Property managers and landlords should make sure the insulation meets standards that are in line with the latest quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.

-A well-insulated house can reduce condensation and lower the chance of dampness and mould, and also makes more easy to allow the house to keep warmth.
+A well-insulated house will reduce the risk of condensation and lessen the likelihood of dampness and mould, and will also make much easier to allow the household to retain warmth.

-The "R" refers to thermal resistance and is a measure of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3